servicecatalog/oscm/README.md

 2. Create any domain and at least one user account in it.

 #### Building the application
-1. Add the following arguments to JVM running Ant: `-Dhttp.proxyHost=<proxy-host> -Dhttp.proxyPort=8080`.
+1. If your network requires a proxy to access the internet you need to specify following arguments to JVM running Ant:
+`-Dhttp.proxyHost=<proxy-host> -Dhttp.proxyPort=<proxy-port>`
+`-Dhttps.proxyHost=<proxy-host> -Dhttps.proxyPort=<proxy-port>`
+Where '<proxy-host>' refers to the host of your web proxy and '<proxy-port>' the respective port where it is provided.
 2. Add the following scripts to Ant view in your IDE: `/oscm-devruntime/build-oscmaas.xml`
-3. Run targets Build.LIB, Build.BES and BUILD.APP
+3. Run targets `Build.LIB`, `Build.BES` and `BUILD.APP`
+You'll find the After the build has susccessfully finished.

 #### Deploying the application
 Find details [here](https://github.com/servicecatalog/oscm-dockerbuild).